Montaigne (musician)

-Biography

 Early life

-Cerro was born in Sydney on 14 August 1995, and was raised in the Hills District.
-Her father Gus Cerro was a professional football player who played in the Australian National Soccer League, as well as for Negeri Sembilan FA and Pahang FA in Malaysia.
-Cerro has stated that her "ethnic background is a mixture of Argentinian, Spanish, Filipino and French".
+Cerro was born in Sydney on 14 August 1995, and grew up in the Hills District.
+Their father, Gustavo Cerro, is an Argentinian former professional football player who played in the Australian National Soccer League.
+In October 2019, Montaigne captioned an Instagram picture of their ancestors, "So my ethnic background is a mixture of Argentinian, Spanish, Filipino and French, and these are my great grandparents from the French side..."

+Career

-2012–13: Career beginnings
+2012–2013: Career beginnings

-Jessica Cerro was a Triple J Unearthed High School finalist in 2012 with her indie pop song "Anyone But Me" but she waited until finishing high school to pursue her music career.
-In November 2012, Cerro signed a publishing deal with Albert Music and spent the following two years refining her songwriting skills under the guidance of Michael Szumowski.
+Cerro was a Triple J Unearthed High School finalist in 2012 with the indie pop song "Anyone But Me", but waited until finishing high school to pursue their music career.
+In November 2012, Cerro signed a publishing deal with Albert Music and spent the following two years refining their songwriting skills under the guidance of Michael Szumowski.

 In late 2013, Cerro decided to adopt the moniker Montaigne, inspired by the 16th century philosopher and essayist Michel de Montaigne.
-Shortly after completing her HSC Montaigne began recording her debut EP with producer Tony Buchen (The Preatures, Andy Bull).
+Shortly after completing their HSC, Montaigne began recording their debut EP with producer Tony Buchen (The Preatures, Andy Bull).